 Aylesbury Consort of Voices was originally founded by Charles Pope in the 1950s, initially as an evening class for the study and performance of Madrigals.
 In recent years, it has evolved into a performance choir of sixteen hand-picked singers, performing music from the sixteenth century to the present day under the direction of Kelvin Turner.

 Kelvin Turner is the Musical Director of the Aylesbury Consort of Voices.
-He lives on the Oxfordshire Buckinghamshire border with his wife – a retired music teacher, who sings and plays the viola.
+He lives on the Oxfordshire Buckinghamshire border with his wife – a retired music teacher, who sings alto in the choir and plays the viola.

 Kelvin was weaned on church choral music from the age of seven, by his father, an accomplished organist and choirmaster.
 Music remained a dominant subject in his education, and he formed his first eight-voiced group, the Anglian Consort in Cambridgeshire, while still in his twenties.